raul23/ebook-classifier-training/README.rst

   C'mon ``RandomForestClassifier``, you only had one job! 😞

-Part 3: classifiers trained on the large dataset
+Part C: classifiers trained on the large dataset
 ------------------------------------------------
 These are the classification results from models trained on the `large dataset (982 documents) <#large-dataset-982-documents-with-43-categories>`_ with 43 categories::